Ayan Kumar Bhunia

 generate thumbnails in real time.
 GCA is used to selectively attend and aggregate the global

-context information from the entire image while the RPN is used to generate candidate bounding
+context information from the entire image while the RPN is used to generate candidate

 boxes for the thumbnail image.
 Adaptive convolution eliminates the difficulty of generating